September 2-7, 2015

 From Wednesday through Sunday, you’ll find afternoon block parties at The Corner Pocket.
 You can take a Gay New Orleans Walking Tour every evening at 5:30 p.m.
 There will be late night dance events at Oz and other themed parties all over the French Quarter!

+And of course there will be late night dance events at Oz and other themed parties all over the French Quarter!
 Other popular events include the Official Southern Decadence Bead Toss at 4 p.m. on Sunday, September 6, and even the Annual Miss Hair Contest at Good Friends Bar on at 5 p.m. that same day.

 For the full schedule of Southern Decadence events, check out the event’s website.